nsidc/earthaccess/docs/contributing/index.md

 - Update the relevant code to fix the issue
 - Successfully run your new unit tests

+Once you've completed these steps, you are ready to submit your contribution.

 ### ...to contribute a new feature

 - Create an issue and discuss the feature's scope and its fit for this package with the team